Category Archives: Former Monarchies

 On January 21, 1836, five days after giving birth to her only child, 23-year-old Maria Cristina died from childbirth complications.
 She was buried at the Basilica of Santa Chiara in Naples, Kingdom of the Two Sicilies, now in Italy.
 Maria Cristina had been called “the Holy Queen” for her deep religious devotion.
 She was constantly ill which she patiently endured with her piety and was popular with the people for her charity, modesty, and humility.

 The Roman Catholic Church opened a cause for Maria Cristina’s possible canonization as a saint.
-On July 10, 1872, Maria Cristina was declared to be a Servant of God and on May 6, 1937, she was declared a Venerable Servant of God.
+On July 10, 1872, Maria Cristina was declared a Servant of God and on May 6, 1937, she was declared a Venerable Servant of God.
 On May 3, 2013, Pope Francis authorized a decree recognizing a miracle due to her intercession and approved Maria Cristina’s beatification.
 Her beatification took place on January 25, 2014, at the Basilica of Santa Chiara where she is buried.
 She is known in the Roman Catholic Church as Blessed Maria Cristina of Savoy and is one step away from canonization as a saint.

 Ferdinando’s second wife Maria Theresa of Austria; Credit – Wikipedia